Naught0/lolrune/docs/examples.rst

 Clients
 -------
-There are two clients you can use to champion rune data.
+There are two clients you can use to fetch champion rune data.

 .. _rune_client_ex: